Make the list before you fix anything

 The image split is follow-up work.

-The audit also found room to separate common tooling from profile-specific tooling.
-That could make cold pulls smaller without taking useful tools away from the people who need them.
-It is follow-up work.
-It is not done yet.
+The audit also found room to split common tooling from profile-specific tooling.
+That could shrink cold pulls without taking needed tools away.
+This is follow-up work, and it isn't done yet.

 So where does startup time actually go?